vdmasek/pmi/README.md

 ## Conclusion

-First of all, the number of k-neighbour had to be adjusted since there are less degrees of freedom due to the retriction on the dataset.
+First of all, the number of k-neighbour had to be adjusted since there are less degrees of freedom due to the restriction on the dataset.

-Unfortunatelly there is not visible improvement over the previous iteration.
+Unfortunately there is not visible improvement over the previous iteration.

 Different modeling features could be used to create more accurate predictions.
 As it is now, the model has no power to explain the sales of a store given its surroundings.

-The data is however prepared in a way which could be grouped and pivoted to analyse the coordinates, opening hours of surrounding stores and the labels under the 'type' of surroundings.
+The data is however prepared in a way which could be grouped and pivoted to analyze the coordinates, opening hours of surrounding stores and the labels under the 'type' of surroundings.

 Given more time, the model could surely be improved and insights could be generated based on the feature vectors of the surroundings.